xapian/xapian-docsprint/howtos/facets.rst

-control this number by specifying the `checkatleast` value of :xapian-just-method:`get_mset()`; however it is important to be aware that increasing this number may have an effect on overall query performance, although a typical sized database is unlikely to see adverse affects.
+control this number by specifying the `checkatleast` value of :xapian-just-method:`get_mset()`; however it is important to be aware that increasing this number may have an effect on overall query performance, although a typical sized database is unlikely to see adverse effects.

 In Development